disbitski/Win8GameKit/Readme.txt

 Summary:

 Space Cadet is a Windows 8 Metro Style App developed using HTML5 and JavaScript.
 The intent of this code is to help HTML5/JavaScript developers with writing their first Metro Style App in a fun, immersive way.
-The code for the game is intended for demo purposes only and shoul dbe considered a starting kit for future apps you may write.
+The code for the game is intended for demo purposes only and should be considered a starting kit for future apps you may write.
 The game includes a functional game loop as well as the following technologies:

 HTML5 Canvas
 HTML5 Audio